-Broadly, I am interested in emotion regulation and physical health and well-being in the context of close relationships.
+Broadly, I am interested in emotions, emotional co-regulation, and health in the context of close relationships.
 More specifically, I am interested in studying how emotion regulatory processes within and between individuals influence partners' autonomic and immune functioning over the adult life course.

 Reed, R. G., Barnard, K., & Butler, E. A. (2013, March).
 Volatile interpersonal emotion dynamics in mixed-weight couples.
 Poster presented at the American Psychosomatic Society 71st Annual Scientific Meeting, Miami, FL.